 - Again, this might be attended by a senior writer or designated writer representing the documentation group like the retrospective.

-The following are examples of common tasks technical writers must complete as part of each sprint:
+Technical writers must complete the following as part of each sprint:

 - Keep the list of sprint tickets for all teams updated in the release notes draft.